 For pain relief after surgery, use can decrease the amount of inhalational anesthetic needed for emergence from anesthesia.
 Balancing this medication and titrating the drug based on expected stimuli and the person’s responses can result in stable blood pressure and heart rate throughout a procedure and a faster emergence from anesthesia with minimal pain.

-Fentanyl is sometimes given intrathecally as part of spinal anesthesia or epidurally for epidural anesthesia and analgesia.
+Fentanyl HCL is sometimes given intrathecally as part of spinal anesthesia or epidurally for epidural anesthesia and analgesia.
 Because of fentanyl’s high lipid solubility, its effects are more localized than morphine, and some clinicians prefer to use morphine to get a wider spread of analgesia.
 However, it is widely used in obstetrical anesthesia because of its short time to action peak (about 5 min), the rapid termination of its effect after a single dose, and the occurrence of relative cardiovascular stability.

 In obstetrics, the dose must be closely regulated in order to prevent large amounts of transfer from mother to fetus.
 At high doses, the drug may act on the fetus to cause postnatal respiratory distress.
 For this reason, shorter-acting agents such as alfentanyl or remifentanil may be more suitable in the context of inducing general anesthesia.

 The bioavailability of intranasal fentanyl is about 70–90%, but with some imprecision due to clotted nostrils, pharyngeal swallow, and incorrect administration.
 For both emergency and palliative use, intranasal fentanyl is available in doses of 50, 100, and 200 µg.
 In emergency medicine, safe administration of intranasal fentanyl with a low rate of side effects and a promising pain-reducing effect was demonstrated in a prospective observational study in about 900 out-of-hospital patients.